DanOvando/marlin/README.md

 ## Defacto MPAs through bycatch penalties

-Now consider a case where prices for shortfin mako are negative creating *de facto* MPAs
+We can also run a case where prices for shortfin mako are negative creating *de facto* MPAs, by imposing a severe negative price on shortfin mako that causes the fishing fleet to avoid taht area.

 ``` r
 years <- 100